Ni-X-oN/Opencore-IvyBridge-H61-Motherboard/README.md

 One Important recommendation to get iCloud services to function properly: <b><i>Use an Apple ID which is already linked to one of your Orginal Apple Devices.</i></b> (This can avoid your Hackintosh getting blacklisted).

+<b>Added on 12 Dec 2020:</b>
+To get update or to install MacOS 11 BigSur You have to change the SMBIOS to IMac 14,2.

 Tools used:
 ==========
 1. ProperTree. https://github.com/corpnewt/ProperTree (used on Windows 10 & Mac OS Catalina)